kiwisfavmascara/Assignment_1/README.md

 ## Processing: a result is not an understanding

 I learnt some basic knowledge of p5.js in Processing three years ago so I can understand some code, but really limited.
-Last year I designed a skill that the laptop camera can spot the user's posture and alert when the posture is unhealthy.
+Last year I designed a function that the laptop camera can spot the user's posture and alert when the posture is unhealthy.
 Those Processing demos worked.
-I typed what I wanted in plain language, code came back, I pressed run, and most of the time I got roughly the visual I had in mind.
-By any practical test, the AI had done the job.
+I typed what I wanted in plain language, code came back, I pressed run.

-The trouble started whenever I tried to change something.
-Which part controlled the speed?
-Why did my edit move the colour instead of the motion?
-What should I touch to take the piece further?
-I could not answer any of that.
-I had a working sketch and no idea how it worked, and no amount of re-prompting fixed it, because the missing thing was not a better result.
-It was understanding.
+The trouble started whenever I tried to fix the coding because it didn't work like I expected.
+I didn't understand how it actually worked.
+Most of the time I spent talking to AI to fix the coding because I could only recognize some of the visual part, like the color part.

-That is the distinction I keep coming back to: **getting a result and understanding a result are not the same thing.** AI can hand me the first one reliably now.
-It cannot transfer the second, because understanding is not a text output — it is knowing what the parts are and why they sit together this way.
-Without it, every small change is a new request to the machine instead of a decision of mine.
+That is the distinction I keep coming back to: getting a result and understanding a result are not the same thing.
+Obviously, the AI tools get smarter and more powerful with the development of technology.
+But if I don't study the programming I would never know how it work.

 ## TouchDesigner: the tool quietly becomes a boundary